rjray/advent-2018-clojure/README.md

 lein repl
 ```

-If/when I set up a more "unified" runner-framework around the problems, I'll document that here.
+I never got around to any sort of generic/unified interface to the various days.

 ## License